Botox – how does it work and is it safe?

-- Vitamin C and Retinoids: these actives are incredibly effective when it comes to slowing the ageing process.
+- Vitamin C and Retinoids: these actives are effective when it comes to slowing the ageing process.

 - Before it was Botox, it was ‘Clostridium botulinum’.
 Belgian scientist Emile Pierre van Ermengem discovered it following a botulism outbreak in his country.

 - Botox was first used in the 1970s to treat strabismus (crossed eyes).